geotools/geotools/docs/user/library/data/mongodb.rst

   MongoDBDataStore from functioning.
-Please note that self-intersection may arise due to the transformation to WGS84 coordinates (which is a necessary preliminary step for importing data into MongoDB), even if they did not exist in the original dataset.
+Please note that self-intersection may arise due to the transformation to WGS84 coordinates (which is a necessary preliminary step for importing data into MongoDB), even if they did not exist in the original data set.

 * All 2dsphere indexes and spatial operations assume the WGS84 datum.
 All indexed GeoJSON data stored in a MongoDB document collection is assumed to be